Message from the Director of Health

 - Avoid touching your eyes, mouth, and nose with unwashed hands.

-- Avoid close contact with people who are sick.
-Put distance (at least 6 feet) between yourself and other people.
+- At home, avoid close contact with people who are sick. maintain 6 feet between the person who is sick and other household members. * Outside of your home, put distance (at least 6 feet) between yourself and other people.
 Do not gather in groups.
 Avoid crowded areas; this is especially important if you are at higher risk for severe illness.

-- Wear a face mask or a cloth face covering when you go in public places to slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
+- Wear a face mask or a cloth face covering when you go in public places to slow the spread of the virus.
 Continue to keep about 6 feet between yourself and others even when wearing a face cover.

 - Frequently disinfect “high-touch” surfaces, such as, tables, door knobs, light switches, remote controls, keyboards, phones etc. Don’t forget the surfaces in your car, like the steering wheel.
+If surfaces are dirty, clean them prior to using the disinfectant.
 Use a household disinfectant according to the label instructions for disinfection.

 - Stay home if you are sick except to get medical care.
 If you have COVID-19 symptoms, read about what to do if you are sick.
-Do not visit anyone in the hospital or a nursing home and do not attend large gatherings if you are not feeling well.
+Do not visit anyone in the hospital or a nursing home and do not attend large gatherings if you are not feeling well or if someone is your household has COVID-19.
 If you are ill, do not go to work – protect your co-workers and the business you work for.

 - If you are not wearing a face covering, cover your cough and sneezes with a tissue.
 Discard the tissue in the trash.
 Wash your hands or use hand sanitizer.
 If you don’t have a tissue, use the crook of your elbow.